ksylvan/docker-asmfish/README.md

-# docker-stockfish
+# docker-asmfish

 ## asmFish in a docker container

-Used bitnami/minideb linux to create a small stockfish container.
+Used bitnami/minideb linux to create a small asmfish container.

 ## Reference